 If you’re experiencing financial hardship, find free or low-cost help through the nonprofit National Foundation for Credit Counseling.

-A good way to stay current on your consumer credit scores is to monitor them through a site such as Credit Karma.
+An excellent way to stay current on your consumer credit scores is to monitor them through a site such as Credit Karma.
 You can review your credit scores and credit reports for free

 FAQ: How does bad credit affect car insurance rates?